Rice University Distinction in

 Department Requirements (A department may define one set of requirements or offer multiple options.
 Please number options.)

 Option 2: Students who are not members of the department’s thesis-based honors program may also be considered for the honor “Distinction in Research and Creative Works.”
-Such students will announce their intention to apply for distinction by a letter addressed to the director of undergraduate studies (due on March 8, 2020).
-In order to have their work officially considered for the honor, students must subsequently deliver a research portfolio to the history department office no later than March 29, 2020.
+Such students will announce their intention to apply for distinction by a letter addressed to the director of undergraduate studies (due on March 8 of the student's graduating year).
+In order to have their work officially considered for the honor, students must subsequently deliver a research portfolio to the history department office no later than March 29 of the student's graduating year.
 The portfolio should be accompanied by a sealed letter of nomination written by the student’s advisor, the director of undergraduate studies, or some other member of the history department faculty.

 The decision concerning “Distinction in Research and Creative Works” under Option 2 will be made by applying the same criteria as the thesis-based route, and work awarded distinction in this manner should be equivalent in scope and overall excellence to that of a thesis awarded distinction via Option 1.